sbmpost/AutoRaise/README.md

   - ignoreSpaceChanged: Do not immediately raise/focus after a space change.
 The default is false.

+  - invertIgnoreApps: Turns the ignoreApps parameter into an includeApps parameter.
+The default is false.

   - ignoreApps: Comma separated list of apps for which you would like to disable focus/raise.

   - stayFocusedBundleIds: Comma separated list of app bundle identifiers that shouldn't lose focus even when hovering the mouse over another window.